 I have always been fascinated by what is happening under the surface of our lives and what it is that gives us a sense of freedom, joy and belonging.
 For many years I travelled and worked in different countries, exploring forms of meditation and healing practices, and questioning how to sustain a sense of connection and presence in my daily life.
 I wanted it to be more than a theory or something to aspire to, I wanted to feel it, live it, be able to recognize when it was missing and find my way back to it again.

 Movement, dance meditation and mindfulness practice gave me this precious gift.
-I found that movement as meditation taught me how to observe my mind in an sustainable way, where I could become aware of thoughts, as well as feelings, emotions, the landscape of my heart, what my fingers, bones and feet are saying in any given moment.
+I found that embodied movement and dance as meditation taught me how to observe my mind in an sustainable way, where I could become aware of thoughts, as well as feelings, emotions, the landscape of my heart, what my fingers, bones and feet are saying in any given moment.
 It taught me to ground myself, to stay steady and open to life.
 It showed me ways to practice being kind to myself and compassionate towards others.
 It showed me worlds so vast and infinite that the constant traveller in me would be kept awake, and even more importantly would learn to relax and trust the process of life, particularly when it wasn't looking like I imagined!

 My studies began in the 1990's with training in holistic massage and energy medicine practices which gave me an understanding of the deep connection between the body, mind and spirit.
 In 2001 I came across 5 Rhythms practice and was inspired by the freedom to explore who I am through movement, dance and community.
 It opened doorways in my heart, body and mind that I had not been able to consider previously.
-In 2005 I undertook three years training in Humanistic Integrative Counselling and Psychotherapy and in 2007 trained with Andrea Juhan (Founder of Open Floor International) to practice 5 Rhythms Movement Therapy.
+In 2005 I undertook three years training in Humanistic Integrative Counselling and Psychotherapy and in 2007 trained with Andrea Juhan (Founder of Open Floor International) to practice Movement Therapy.

 From 2009 I taught movement and dance meditation classes 'The Moving Body' using the chakra system as a map to support the movers to explore themselves on all levels of human experience.
 I found that the chakra system ( teachings that came to the west through the practice of Yoga) offered a solid and spacious ground for the groups and individuals I was working with and provided a supportive environment where people could connect deeply into themselves, and move out from there into relationship with others and to life.
 In 2015 I undertook additional training to become an Open Floor Movement teacher and am currently a working member of Open Floor International.
 Open Floor draws on movement resources that are inherent in all human bodies and offers skills and practices that are beneficial to all through the medium of conscious dance and movement meditation.